-- Ec1 Economic Development the council will seek to support and/or deliver initiatives to promote, develop and maintain a healthy local economy and commercial sector - Ec2 Working Together the council will work with representative bodies, partners, and public authorities to promote a vibrant and healthy local economy - Ec3 Best Value the council will work to minimise council costs and provide value for money services which are relevant, efficient economic and effective.
+- Ec1 Economic Development the council will seek to support and/or deliver initiatives to promote, develop and maintain a healthy local economy and commercial sector - Ec2 Working Together the council will work with representative bodies, partners and public authorities to promote a vibrant and healthy local economy - Ec3 Best Value the council will work to minimise council costs and provide value for money services which are relevant, efficient economic and effective.
 In doing so it will reflect good employment and business practices - Ec5 Income Generation the council will manage its commercial assets to provide income streams on a commercial basis to support the development and delivery of community services and benefits.
-The council will also seek to develop new income streams which contribute to the local economy

-Workforce (W) - Okehampton Town Council employs 8 members of staff and has 14 elected members all of whom play an important part in the efficient delivery of council services

-- W1 Support the council will support employees and members to undertake their respective roles efficiently, and safely by providing them with training relevant to their requirements - W2 Policy the council will follow legislation and guidance ensuring that they are a good supportive employer - W3 Health & Safety the council will ensure that it has, and keeps regularly reviewed, the necessary policies ensure the health, safety and welfare of its employees and members, and provide the necessary personal protective equipment
+The council will also seek to develop new income streams as opportunities arise which contribute to the local economy and to maximise investment income. - Workforce (W) Okehampton Town Council employs 8 members of staff and has 14 elected members all of whom play an important part in the efficient delivery of council services - W1 Training and Support the council will support employees and members to undertake their respective roles efficiently, and safely by providing them with training relevant to their requirements and to aid professional development - W2 Policy the council will follow legislation and guidance ensuring that they are a good supportive employer - W3 Health & Safety the council will ensure that it has, and keeps regularly reviewed, the necessary policies ensure the health, safety and welfare of its employees and members, and provide the necessary personal protective equipment